4 Ease Troubleshooting: Quickly Find and Recover from a Fault

 In the previous chapter, you have successfully configured screen monitoring notifications, which is an essential step.
-If you want to solve the on-site problems more efficiently, let’s learn how to remotely find the location and cause of a failure after receiving an alarm notification.
+If you want to solve the on-site problems more efficiently, let’s learn how to remotely find the location and cause of a fault after receiving an alarm notification.

 VNNOX Care displays the screen connection topology, operating status and fault details, which allows you to quickly find the location and cause of a fault, reducing troubleshooting cost and improving maintenance efficiency.